Jordan Geist

 Jordan Geist (born July 21, 1998) is an American shot putter.
-In 2019, he won the silver medal in the men's shot put event at the 2019 Pan American Games held in Lima, Peru.
+He won the silver medal in the men's shot put event at the 2019 Pan American Games held in Lima, Peru.

 Early life

-Geist went to Knoch High School were he set the PA State High School Records for Shot Put and Discus.
+Geist went to Knoch High School where he set the PA State High School Records for Shot Put and Discus.

 Career

-In 2017, he won the gold medal in the shot put event at the 2017 Pan American U20 Athletics Championships held in Trujillo, Peru.
+Geist won the gold medal in the shot put event at the 2017 Pan American U20 Athletics Championships held in Trujillo, Peru.

-In 2019, he won the bronze medal in the shot put event at the 2019 NCAA Division I Outdoor Track and Field Championships held at Mike A. Myers Stadium in Austin, Texas.
+In 2019, Geist won the bronze medal in the shot put event at the NCAA Division I Outdoor Track and Field Championships held at Mike A. Myers Stadium in Austin, Texas.
 A month later, he competed at the 2019 NACAC U18 and U23 Championships in Athletics winning the gold medal this time.

 In 2023, he became a National Champion in the shot put event at the NCAA Division I indoor track and field championships in Albuquerque, NM.